GaetanDuq/GaetanDuq/README.md

 # Hi 👋 I'm Gaëtan

-💡 A passionate Full-stack developer from France, based in Japan
+💡 An emerging Full-stack developer from France, based in Japan
 🌱 Currently diving deep into **PHP** and **Vue.js** after completing Le Wagon’s 9-week Web Development Bootcamp
 🚀 Entrepreneurial mindset – building apps that are playful, user-friendly, and AI-powered